A Stochastic Origin of Spacetime Non-Commutativity: Conclusions

+The observation that the regularity of the paths is key to understanding the divergent structure of quantum theories in the path integral formulation is not new.
+For example, in Ref.~\cite{Koch:2014cma}, it was suggested that the divergences in quantum theories could be tamed by regularizing the paths in the path integral.
+Interestingly, this also led to modified uncertainty principles, which have also been associated to spacetime non-commutativity, e.g. \cite{Battisti:2008xy}.
+In contrast, in this work, we considered paths that have less regularity than the ones in the standard quantum mechanical path integral.
+The lack of regularity was then associated to a non-commutativity of spacetime, where the cut-off scale $\kappa$ corresponds to the size of the jumps in the paths.
+As discussed in the introduction, this cut-off scale could also be used to regularize quantum theories.

 Our study opens several avenues for further investigation.
-For instance, exploring additional models of Lie-algebra type space-time non-commutativity, like the $\mathfrak{sl}(2,\mathbb{R})$ non-commutativity describing quantum particles coupled to $2+1$-dimensional gravity \cite{Arzano:2014ppa} or the so-called $\rho$-Minkowski non-commutative spacetime \cite{Fabiano:2023uhg}, also to check if they admit a more intuitive and straightforward stochastic interpretation.
+For instance, exploring additional models of Lie-algebra type space-time non-commutativity, like the $\mathfrak{sl}(2,\mathbb{R})$ non-commutativity describing quantum particles coupled to $2+1$-dimensional gravity \cite{Arzano:2014ppa} or the so-called $\rho$-Minkowski non-commutative spacetime \cite{Fabiano:2023uhg}.
+In that case it is known that time has a discrete spectrum \cite{Lizzi:2021dud}, but it would be interesting to check if they admit a similar stochastic interpretation as presented in this work.
 Another important task would be to attempt at establishing an explicit dictionary between stochastic and non-commutative differential calculus, both in the $\kappa$-Minkowski case we considered in the present work \cite{Juric:2015jxa,Rosati:2021sdf} and in other relevant non-commutative models.
 Finally, the potential relevance of non-trivial coproducts for the generators of translations in models of deformed kinematics associated to polymer quantization \cite{Amelino-Camelia:2017utp} suggests that this popular model, used to study effective models of quantum gravitational effect, might also admit a description in terms of fundamental stochastic structure.

 More broadly, the argument presented in this work suggests that stochastic structures could provide rigorous mathematical tools to model space-time discreteness and thus provide valuable insights for a variety of approaches to quantum gravity.